Jeannie G. Pool: Early life and education

 Pool was born in Paris, Illinois.
-She studied music in New York City at Hunter College of the City University of New York, where she earned a bachelor's degree in music (1977).
+She studied music in New York City at Hunter College of the City University of New York, where she earned a Bachelor of Arts degree in music (1977).

 At Columbia University, she studied musicology (1977–1980).
-She received a master's degree from California State University, Northridge (1987), and a PhD from Claremont Graduate University (2002).
+She received a Master's degree from California State University, Northridge (1987), and a PhD from Claremont Graduate University (2002).

 Career

 After completing her studies, Pool taught music at universities and worked as a radio and music producer.
 She began composing music for stage productions and youth orchestras, as well as sacred and orchestral works.
 Her compositions have been performed internationally.

-Her restoration and production in 2011 of the original score by John Stepan Zamecnik for the Academy Award-winning film Wings was nominated for the Best Archival Re-recording of an Existing Score by the International Film Music Critics Association (2013).
+Her restoration and production in 2011 of the original score by John Stepan Zamecnik for the Academy Award-winning film Wings was nominated for the Best Archival Re-recording of an Existing Score by the International Film Music Critics Association (2012).

 She is a consultant for film and television music productions on music rights.
 Through her business Music Legacy Services, she documents and appraises film and TV music archival collections.
 She was Executive Director of the Society for the Preservation of Film Music (now The Film Music Society) from 1990 to 2002.
 She was consultant and music archivist for the Paramount Pictures Music Department from 1995 until 2012.

-Known for her research on the history of women in jazz, she has written books and articles.
-Before publication of the biography of jazz saxophonist Peggy Gilbert (1905-2007), she produced a documentary on the artist, narrated by Lily Tomlin, which has been screened throughout the United States.
+Known as "a champion of twentieth-century American women musicians," she has written books and articles.
+Before publication of the biography of jazz saxophonist Peggy Gilbert (1905–2007), she produced a documentary on the artist, narrated by Lily Tomlin, which has been screened throughout the United States, reviewed in DownBeat and IAWM Journal.

 In addition to authoring the biography of American composer Zenobia Powell Perry (1908–2004), she is the publisher of Perry's music.
-She also reconstructed and orchestrated Perry's opera Tawawa House about the Underground Railroad; it was performed by Townsend Opera (now Opera Modesto) in 2014.
+She also reconstructed and orchestrated Perry's opera Tawawa House about the Underground Railroad; it was performed by Townsend Opera (now Opera Modesto) in 2014, and at the Presidio Chapel in San Francisco in 2019.

 An award-winning radio host and producer, Pool was heard weekly on KPFK-fm Pacifica Radio in Los Angeles on her program Music of the Americas, which featured interviews and recordings of contemporary composers and performers (1980–1997).
 She produces recordings for Cambria Master Recordings, an independent California label that specializes in American music.

 Pool is lecturer in Business of Music at Chapman University Hall-Musco Conservatory of Music in Orange, California (2020—).
 She has also taught as adjunct faculty at several universities, including California State University, Northridge, Fullerton College, and Mount St. Mary's College (now Mount St. Mary's University).

 In 1979, she founded the International Congress on Women in Music.
 She helped to found and serves as advisor to the Board of the International Alliance for Women in Music.
 In 2004, she was elected to the Board of the American Society of Music Arrangers and Composers.
 Currently, she is President of the Los Angeles chapter of the National Association of Composers/USA.